gordonbanderson/silverstripe-elastica/docs/en/Configuration.md

 	}
 ```
 ###PHP and YML
 Static variables in SilverStripe classes can be configured in YML files.
+This
-This is the preferred way to
-configure indexable fields on a class, as it means third party module classes can have fields made
+is the preferred way to configure indexable fields on a class, as it means
-searchable without altering any module code.
+third-party module classes can have fields made searchable without altering any
+module code.

 ```php
 	class YourPage extends Page
 	{